Glorify God! Proclaim God’s Word!

 This small ensemble takes its upbeat message of God’s love to senior centers, hospitals and other community outreaches, bringing joy through their gentle ministry of song.
 For more information on bookings, contact Don Prior.

-Professional music educators Cynthia Dean, Karen Nelson, Daisy Li Emans, and Scott Dean direct age-appropriate choirs in which members develop their musical skills within a supportive Christian setting.
-His Kids, JoySong and Good News Group meet simultaneously on Wednesdays from 4:45-5:45pm.
-Bel Canto meets from 5:45-7:15pm.
+Professional music educators direct age-appropriate choirs in which members develop their musical skills within a supportive Christian setting.

-This beginning choir develops our youngest singers as they explore music fundamentals, their own voices, and social skills in a nurturing environment.
-Presentations in worship throughout the season provide our youngest singers with their earliest joyful expressions of faith through song.
+This beginning choir introduces music fundamentals as singers explore their voices in a nurturing Christian environment.
+Singing almost monthly and in some festival Sanctuary worship services provides our youngest singers with their earliest joyful expressions of faith through song.
+Contact Katie Metz.

 Children who experience JoySong deepen their Christian values through music, fellowship, and the performing arts.
-Further music literacy and exploration of the young voice allow the singer to grow in ability and confidence in sharing the word of God through the arts.
+Further music literacy and exploration of the young voice allow the singer to grow in ability and confidence in sharing the word of God through music.
+JoySong sings nearly every month and in select, festival Sanctuary worship services.
+Contact Karen Nelson.

 Good News Group